jrevels/YASGuide/README.md

 - A decimal should never be the last character in numeric literals (e.g. `1.` is bad, `1.0` is good).
 - Use `in` instead of `=` when specifying `for` statement iteration variables (e.g. `for i = 1:5` is bad, `for i in 1:5` is good).
 - Where type annotations would normally default to `Any`, explicitly annotate as `Any`.
 This rule need not apply to argument types in method signatures.
+- In argument lists, always separate positional arguments from keyword arguments using a semicolon (`;`).

 ## Programming Guidelines

-- Dispatch type constraints should be used chiefly for *dispatch*, not for artificially restricting method signatures to "known" types, or for documentation.
+- Dispatch type constraints should be used chiefly for *dispatch*, not for artificially restricting method signatures to "known" types, or merely for documentation.
-- Dispatching on type parameters rather than outermost type should be avoided unless necessary.
+- Dispatching on type parameters should be avoided unless necessary, especially if the method author does not "own" the method and/or the type being parameterized (in which case, this kind of dispatch could be an instance of "type piracy").
+This is because naive dispatch on type parameters often does not (and cannot) describe values the way the programmer intends, unless the programmer explicitly accounts for invariance.
+For example, `AbstractArray{<:MyType}` does not describe "any value of type `<:AbstractArray` containing elements of type `<:MyType`"; it only describes a subset of such values.
+Likewise, `AbstractArray{>:MyType}` describes "any value of type `<:AbstractArray` that *could* contain elements of type `<:MyType`", which is likely a superset of what the programmer intended to describe (e.g. `AbstractArray{Any} <: AbstractArray{>:Number}` is `true`).
 - Always use explicit `return` statements in `function ... end` definitions.
 - If a function does not have a clearly appropriate return value, then explicitly return `nothing`.